President’s Day of Service

 Hopkins students, staff, faculty, and alumni volunteers fan out across several Baltimore neighborhoods for the day to work on a variety of activities:

 - Planting trees and seeds

 - Painting walls to clean up our beloved city

 - Beautifying a vacant lot in North Baltimore

 - Pruning a community garden

 - Participating in a neighborhood clean-up

-Over the past seven years, this event has grown in scope and purpose.
-It stands as a great example of the ways Hopkins is not simply in Baltimore, but of this city, and the ways in which our long-standing commitment to our communities have taken on a renewed urgency in the year since last spring’s unrest. – President Ron Daniels
+This event has grown in scope and purpose.
+It stands as a great example of the ways Hopkins is not simply in Baltimore, but of this city, and the ways in which our long-standing commitment to our communities are a priority. – President Ron Daniels

 The President’s Day of Service, originally called “Freshman Involved Day,” was first organized by the Center for Social Concern in 1997.
 It began as an orientation event to get freshmen acquainted with Baltimore City.
 The event consisted of about 300 students who participated at 15 different service sites throughout the city.
 In fall 2009, President Ron Daniels joined Hopkins and made a long lasting commitment to serve the Johns Hopkins and Baltimore Communities.
 Since then, Freshmen Involved Day was renamed, President’s Day of Service.